-(1) All figures have been adjusted to reflect the 3-for-2 stock dividends paid in January 2004 and 2003, as appropriate.

-(2) Represents contributions to retirement plans and compensation recognized from the issuance of premium shares on restricted stock.
+- All figures have been adjusted to reflect the 3-for-2 stock splits, effected in the form of dividends, paid in January 2005, 2004 and 2003, as appropriate. - (2) Represents contributions to retirement plans and compensation recognized from the issuance of premium shares on restricted stock.